1. Personal Service – continuity of cases

 To deliver an exceptional service, we ensure that all our staff are highly trained and knowledgeable.
 Be assured that when you come in or phone for information, you will receive correct and the latest recommendations.
 We regularly attend seminars and conferences and continually update our knowledge in the veterinary field.

-We are a small locally owned business and do not have monetary targets or a bonus structure.
+We do not have monetary targets or a bonus structure.
 Your pet will never be recommended a treatment that does not help them.
 The cost of any treatment will always be discussed in advance.

 5. Community Spirit